GT001/FCC-Algorithms/README.md

-# FCC Algorithms and Data Structures Projects
+# Free Code Camp Javascript Certification Projects
-plus solutions to some of the curriculum exercises
+# with solutions to some of the curriculum exercises

 1. Palindrome Checker
 2. Roman Numeral Convertor